 The four main options for flashing a plumbing pipe

 The first and cheapest option is a black plastic flashing, sometimes referred to as an Auto-Caulk.
-It costs about eight bucks.
+One costs about eight bucks.
 Unfortunately they have a tendency to warp and dry-rot when exposed to the Texas elements.
 They usually last about ten years.
 When they fail, water can run directly into the structure.
 You can see the seal failure in the first two pictures.
 In the third pic you’ll see the wood rot which is caused by a failure.

 The next type of pipe flashing is sometimes referred to as a “3 in 1”.
 It’s a slight step up from an Auto-caulk, and costs about $15.
 The higher quality feature is the solid metal base.
 The part that seals to the pipe is a rubber gasket.
 The rubber will resist dry-rot for 10 to 20 years.
 When it fails, it’s made to be easily replaced.
 We don’t use these because Square Roofing doesn’t believe in using material that’s built to fail.